 Miss Maryalice Boardman Howe of Boston became the bride of Jay Flint Henderson of Houston in a candlelight ceremony Saturday, Nov.
-24, at 4 p.m., at the Church of Our Saviour in Brookline, Mass., with the Rev. George L. Blackman officiating.
+24, at 4 p.m., at the Church of Our Saviour in Brookline, Mass., Saviour in Brookline, Mass., similarly in gold.
+Their bouquith the Rev. George L. Black- uets consisted of a cascade of man officiating.

-Parents of the bride are Dr.

-and Mrs. Henry Dunster Howe of Belmont, Mass, and Jackson, Belmont, Mass. immediately New Hampshire.
-Parents of the groom are John W. Henderson, III, of Ozona and Mrs. Charles A. DeWare of Houston.
+Parents of the bride are Dr. and Mrs. Henry Dunster Howe of Belmont, Mass, and Jackson, Belmont, Mass. immediately New Hampshire.
+Parents of the following the ceremony. groom are John W. Henderson, III, of Ozona and Mrs. Charles A. DeWare of Houston.

-Eunice Dunster Howe of Boston, the bride's sister, was

-ed by Thomas J. Bookwalter lingsworth of Ft.
-Worth and John Scott Shambaugh of Corpus agement from Thunderbird Christi.

-by her father, Dr. Henry Dunster Howe, wore a deep ivory satin gown with fitted bodice and chapel length train and a mantilla of rose point lace held in place by orange blossoms.
+Eunice Dunster Howe of Bos- Club in Boston. ton, the bride's sister, was maid of honor.
+Bridesmaid was of Beaver Country Day School of Galveston.
+Guests were seat- in San Antonio.
+Her husband of Perrysville, Ind., John Hol- versity and received a degree lingsworth of Ft.
+Worth and John Scott Shambaugh of Corpus agement from Thunderbird by her father, Dr. Henry Dunster Howe, wore a deep ivory satin gown with fitted bodice and chapel length train and a mantilla of rose point lace held in place by orange blossoms.